Additional Resources for Local Government

 The PIE Center’s mission is to examine how people think about, form, and act on opinions regarding complex agricultural and natural resource issues.
 Their research and resources can help the public and policymakers make informed decisions about Florida’s natural resources.

-The University of Florida’s Every Day Information Source is a comprehensive online collection of peer-reviewed publications by UF/IFAS experts.
+The University of Florida’s Electronic Data Information Source is a comprehensive online collection of peer-reviewed publications by UF/IFAS experts.

 Florida Water Star